cjtu/craterpy/README.rst

 -------
 A code-snippet and plot is worth a thousand words::

   import pandas as pd
   import craterpy as cp
   df = pd.DataFrame("craters.csv", index)
   ds = cp.Dataset("moon.tif")
   rois = cp.get_roi(ds, df["Crisium"], plot_roi=True)

-..image:: get_roi.png

-cp.compute_stats(ds, df, rois).head()

-..image:: compute_stats.png

-cp.ejecta_profiles(ds, df, rois, spacing=0.1)

-..image:: ejecta_profiles.png
+*Images coming soon*

-New users should start with the IPython notebook at `tutorial <https://nbviewer.jupyter.org/github/cjtu/craterpy/blob/master/craterpy/sample/tutorial.ipynb>`_ for typical usage with examples.
+New users should start with the IPython notebook `tutorial <https://nbviewer.jupyter.org/github/cjtu/craterpy/blob/master/craterpy/sample/tutorial.ipynb>`_ for typical usage with examples.

 **Note**: While craterpy is a tool used to query image data, it does reproject it.
-This package **only acepts image data in simple-cylindrical (Plate Caree) projection**.
-Many tools exist to reproject your data.
-To do so in Python, we suggest checking out `GDAL <http://www.gdal.org/>`_.
+This package currently **only accepts image data in simple-cylindrical (Plate Caree) projection**.
+To reproject your images in Python, we suggest checking out `GDAL <http://www.gdal.org/>`_.

 Dependencies